 U.S. Lawful Permanent Resident Cards (“Green Cards”)

 The U.S. Consulate General in Barcelona does not issue replacement “green cards” or boarding foils.
-To replace a lost or stolen permanent resident card, please see the U.S. Embassy in Madrid’s information via the following link.
+To replace a lost or stolen permanent resident card, please see the U.S. Embassy in Madrid’s information.